ESP32 Wireless Communication - Microcontroller Selection

 Wi-Fi & MQTT

-- Fully supported in ESP-IDF and Arduino frameworks.
+- Fully supported in MicroPython using the

-- Stable networking stack with reconnection handling.
+mqtt_asasync library. - Stable networking stack with automatic reconnection handling via

 OV5640 Camera

-- Requires 8MB PSRAM for frame buffers, satisfied by N8R8 variant.
+esp32-camerasupport enabled. - Requires 8MB PSRAM for frame buffers, satisfied by N8R8 variant.

 - Adafruit OV5640 breakout (5841) has onboard oscillator, no XCLK circuit needed on host PCB.